mazwat/mazwat.github.io/cybernetics-lm-2.md

 ![Inverse Joints](images/inverse-joints.png)
 *Fig.15 - Two Degress of Freedom*

 In this scenario, we have a robot arm with 2 degrees of freedom.
+We are going to create simple 2D inverse kinematics implementation.

 The length of the arms, lower case **c** and **a**, is a known.
 If the point we have to reach is C, then the configuration becomes a triangle in which all sides are known.
 We have then derived the equations for the angles A and B, which controls the rotation of the robotic arms’ joints.